 However, it does not guarantee the survey design to be appropriate in future.
 There are several points of concerns to be pointed out relating representativeness of the research data against the whole age-1 stock.
-One concern is that SBT distribution within the research area changed by year.
-For example, few SBT were caught on the shelf edge in 2013 and 2014, though many SBT were caught there in previous years (Itoh et al. 2013).
-In 2016, SBT were observed not only continental shelf but also on the shelf-edge.
+One concern is that SBT distribution within the research area may change by year.
+For example, although few SBT were caught on the shelf edge in 2013 and 2014, many SBT were caught on there in 2013 (Itoh et al. 2013).
+In 2017, any SBT were not catch on the shelf edge at all.

-Another concern is distribution of SBT in other areas.
+Another concern is that any amount of SBT may be distributed in other areas.
 A part of SBT age-1 may have already left the survey area at the time of the trolling survey.
 Some fish may have not yet arrived, or some fish may do not come the trolling survey area.
-However, we have little information that shows existence of large amounts of age-1 SBT outside of the trolling research area in January and February.
-Even though aerial survey reported "age-1" fish in Great Australian Bight, their definition of less than 8kg to be age-1 (Eveson et al. 2013) was too large for age-1 fish (3 kg in mean).
+However, we have little information that shows existence of large amounts of age-1 SBT outside of the trolling research area in January and February at present.
+Even though aerial survey reported "age-1" fish in Great Australian Bight, their definition of less than

+8kg to be age-1 (Eveson et al. 2013) was too large for age-1 fish (3 kg in mean).
 Electronic tagging or examination on the environmental condition would be an effective way to know distribution dynamics of age-1 SBT.

 Sub-cohort structure is also of concern.
 All the years, age-1.0 fish were the primary component.
-In several years, e.g. 2011, 2012, 2013 and 2016, a significant part of age-1 SBT was large size SBT corresponding to age-1.3, such as 42% in 2011, 55% in 2012, 36% in 2013 and 24% in 2016, though negligible in other years, e.g. in 2014.
+In several years, e.g. 2011, 2012, 2013 and 2016, a significant part of age-1 SBT was large that corresponding to age-1.3, such as 42% in 2011, 55% in 2012, 36% in 2013, though negligible in other years, e. g. in 2014, 2016 and 2017.
 Its effect on the research design or index should be taken account.

 Such uncertainties on potential existence of age-1 SBT outside of the research area and season may harm the representativeness of the trolling index.
 However, it would be little effect if proportion of the outside fish was negligible or such a proportion was stable over years.
 If such a proportion changed largely by year probably due to the fluctuation of oceanic conditions, it may give a large impact on the trolling index.
-Although we should be careful for such a possibility, there is no actual information to support the possibility so far.
+Although we should be careful about such a possibility, there is no actual information to support the possibility so far.